wp-plugins/wordpress-seo/readme.txt

 * Fixed possible bug on multi site.
 * New icons for the analysis functionality.
 * Fixed a bug in alt & title elements for XML sitemaps.
+* Fix to force title rewrites in two places: call `wp_reset_query` for stupid themes and plugins.

 = 1.2.2 =